 - Cool the cobbler on a rack until it is warm and serve with whipped cream or ice cream.

-Want to keep this Southern Peach Cobbler recipe?
+Want to keep this budget~friendly Southern Peach Cobbler recipe?
 Be sure to PIN it.
 Then, check out all the awesome recipes my friends are sharing.
-You will absolutely love to make and serve these delicious budget-friendly summer recipes.
+You will absolutely love to make and serve these 6 other delicious budget-friendly summer recipes.

 Our Southern Home – Homemade Garlic & Herb Butter – This would be a staple to have in the fridge at all times.